 - TX16Wx by CWI Technology (Mac, Windows)

-If I had to pick one freeware sampler VSTi for my studio, it would definitely be Shortcircuit (make sure you get v1.1.2).
+My second pick for the best freeware sampler would most definitely be Shortcircuit 1 by Vember Audio (make sure you get v1.1.2).
 Once a very pricey piece of commercial software, this plugin was built by a talented developer who later worked for Ableton and now develops Bitwig Studio.
 Simply put, Shortcircuit is a powerhorse sampler with pretty much all the features you’d need in a sampler plugin, and then some.
 It’s multitibral, supports multiple outputs, and works with WAV, SFZ, SF2, Akai, REX, and a bunch of other formats.
-If you’re a Reaper user, you’ll find some shortcircuit goodies here.

 TX16Wx is a powerful freeware sampler for Windows, inspired by older hardware sampler designs.
 Probably not everyone will be a fan of the classic hardware-style workflow (it took me quite a while to figure out how it works so I eventually had to reach for the manual), but it does come with certain advantages and can actually be quite fun.
 Without any doubt, TX16Wx is a very powerful tool once you become skilled at using it.
 The plugin can work with WAV, SF2, and AIFF files.